nikitavoloboev/ts/readme.md

 ![](https://i.imgur.com/e1Ei3b1.jpg)

-> Using [screenfetch](https://github.com/KittyKatt/screenFetch) to get OS details.
+> Dark appearance.
+Using [screenfetch](https://github.com/KittyKatt/screenFetch) to get OS details.

 ![](https://i.imgur.com/li5tXYp.jpg)

-> I prefer to use light themes during the day as it's easier to focus on the text.
-I have macOS switch between the themes between evening & day.
+> Light appearance.
+I prefer to use dark mode mainly and switch to light theme only when in sunny areas as it makes text more readable.

 I don't actually split editors like above.
 I code with each window maximized.
-Sometimes I use iPad with Sidecar and chrome browser on the side (for web dev) but mostly use one screen (MacBook).
+Sometimes I use iPad with Sidecar and chrome browser on the side (for web dev) but mostly use one 16" MacBook screen.

 You can see my top used apps, Safari extensions and Alfred workflows [here](https://github.com/nikitavoloboev/my-mac-os).
+I also explain how I use the apps in detail there.

 ## Clean install